xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 {{< image classes="fancybox fig-100 clear" src="/post/images/offline-first-chat-app/consistency-server-latency.png" thumbnail="/post/images/offline-first-chat-app/consistency-server-latency.png" title="Collaborative Editing with Server Latency">}}

 We also have to worry about network latency.
-As illustrated by the sloped lines in the figure below, it takes some time for request to travel from Alice's and Bob's devices to the server and from the mutation event to travel from the server to Alice and Bob through the WebSocket connection.
+As illustrated by the sloped lines in the figure below, it takes some time for requests to travel from Alice's and Bob's devices to the server and from the mutation event to travel from the server to Alice and Bob through the WebSocket connection.

 Look what happens when Bob is on a really slow network.

 {{< image classes="fancybox fig-100 clear" src="/post/images/offline-first-chat-app/consistency-network-latency-1.png" thumbnail="/post/images/offline-first-chat-app/consistency-network-latency-1.png" title="Collaborative Editing with Network Latency">}}

-But there can be another configuration for the latencies stackup where the server will process Bob's request before Alice's request.
+But there can be another configuration for the latencies stack-up where the server will process Bob's request before Alice's request.

 {{< image classes="fancybox fig-100 clear" src="/post/images/offline-first-chat-app/consistency-network-latency-2.png" thumbnail="/post/images/offline-first-chat-app/consistency-network-latency-2.png" title="Collaborative Editing with Network Latency if timestamp is created at server">}}

-In all these non-ideal real world cases, all the latencies in the system cause the replicas to diverge.
+In all these non-ideal real-world cases, all the latencies in the system cause the replicas to diverge.
 In the modern era of multi-tiered network abstractions (NAT WiFi, VPN, cloud computing, Docker, etc.), trying to make predictions about how the different latencies will stack up is an exercise in futility.
 The final states of all the copies will be non-deterministic unless we implement some policy for reconciling the differences between these copies.

-TODO: overview about different reconciling policies

 In our example, we see a divergence in the order of `M1` and `M2` at the different replica sites and the server.
 Because we designate the server as the keeper of truth, the server version of the messages is a key component in our reconciliation strategy.
-However, we need to first address the non-determinism in the order of the messages that exists server-side.
+However, we need to first address the non-determinism in the order of the messages that exist server-side.

 The invariant for our collection is that messages are always ordered by the time they were created.
 This needs to be true for all copies of the data (replicas and sources of truth).

-_But there can be different interpretations for "time of creation"._ Is it the time when Alice sends `M1`?
+_But there can be different interpretations of "time of creation"._ Is it the time when Alice sends `M1`?
 Or is it the time when the server adds `M1` to the database?
 What does "time of creation" for `M1` mean to Bob?

-If we were to make the "time of creation" be the time when the server adds the message, we would introduce more entropy into the system as we see in the last example where the server version of the message order is influenced by network latency.
+If we were to make the "time of creation" be the time when the server adds the message, we would introduce more entropy into the system as we see in the last example where the server version of the order of the messages is influenced by network latency.

-We can remove non-determinism in the server version of the messages order by forcing the server to recognize the "time to creation" for a message to be the time at which the client sends the mutation request to the server.
-This way, the "time of creation" as recognize by the server is consistent with the "time of creation" for the client (Recall when the client sends a message, it also adds the message optimistically to the replica).
+We can remove non-determinism in the server version of the messages order by forcing the server to recognize the "time of creation" for a message to be the time at which the client sends the mutation request to the server.
+This way, the "time of creation" as recognized by the server is consistent with the "time of creation" for the client (Recall when the client sends a message, it also adds the message optimistically to the replica).

-Now we have established that the timestamp is the basis for the _real_ order of the messages and is consistent between the sender and the server, what about for the receiver?
+Now we have established that the timestamp is the basis for the _real_ order of the messages and is consistent between the sender and the server, what does "time of creation" mean for the receiver?

 TODO: in the messages cache implementation, need to update the timestamp of message that will be re-sent to reflect the retry send time rather than the time of the last send attempt.